microsoft/BA-CSA-Assets/Samples/Dynamics365/CE/SolutionChecker/README.md

+---
+title: Run PowerApps Checker on All Solutions
+---
 # Run PowerApps Checker on All Solutions
 Designed to download all unmanaged solutions (avoiding default) and run PowerApps checker.
 Provided as-is.